Made in India (album): Reception

 Made in India went on to become one of the highest selling pop albums of its time and Chinai became a household name.
 The record sold over 5 million copies in India, and the album's title song was not only a hit in India but across the international market as well, topping charts across Asia.
 Chinai thereafter became the central figure of the emergence of Indipop.
 Made in India was the first ever Indian pop album to achieve commercial success on a par with Indian film music albums and it also marked a spectacular beginning to the era of Indian music videos.
 It also became the first non-film album to break unit sales records in India.

 Controversy

 During the release of Made in India, Chinai had accused Anu Malik of molesting her.
-Some claim it was a publicity stunt by the singer to promote her album.
+Some outlets claimed that it was a publicity stunt by the singer to promote her album.
 Thereafter, Malik and Chinai did not work for several years, only to reunite in 2003 with Ishq Vishk.
 Chinai had also accused Magnasound Records of cheating her of her royalties.
 The music company counter-sued her for defamation.